jgwinnett/GAC-MAP/Documentation/_build/html/_sources/GTR_API.rst.txt

 ========

 This module is used to query the Gateway To Research (GTR) API.
 Queries are done by posting GET requests with specifically crafted URLs.
-As such there are two main elements: constructing the URL based on user input and then posting the request and processing the request.
+As such there are two main elements: constructing the URL based on user input and posting/processing the request.

 Dependencies
 =============